olorunda/tailorSync/docs/user-guide.md

 2. Find the client you want to delete
 3. Click the three dots (⋮) menu and select **Delete**
 4. Confirm the deletion

+### Tips

+- Use the search function to quickly find clients by name, email, or phone number
+- Add detailed notes about client preferences to provide personalized service
+- Regularly review your client list to identify opportunities for follow-up

 ## Order Management